metu-energy/energy-journal/README.md

     git clone https://github.com/your-username/your-project.git
     ```

-2. Install the dependencies using `pip` and the provided `requirements.txt` file:
+2. Install the dependencies using `pip` and the provided `requirements.txt` file in energy-journal directory:

     ```bash
     pip install -r requirements.txt
     ```

-3. Navigate to the project directory:

-    ```bash
-    cd codes
     ```

-4. Fill the blanks in `config.ini`
+3. Fill the blanks in `config.ini` in codes directory.

-5. Run the project:
+4. Run the project in codes directory:

     ```bash
     python3 codes.py